-For years, relational databases ruled the data storage roost.
+Until now, a basic form of data storage has dominated the world of data: the relational database.
 But with the rise of big data and ever-evolving applications, a new challenge emerged: NoSQL.
-Let’s dive into the advantages and disadvantages of NoSQL databases to see if they’re the right fit for your project.
+It’s time to look at the advantages and disadvantages of NoSQL databases to determine whether they’ll suit your project.

 What is NoSQL?